cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### addressLocality

-With the `addressLocality` parameter you can limit your results to one or more municipalities.
+With the `addressLocality` field you can limit your results to one or more municipalities.

 **Applicable on endpoints**